antifold

 Build a DFA

-Click “Add state” and place a few nodes.
-Choose a start, toggle accepting states, and add transitions with symbols from your alphabet.
-Enter an input and step through.
-The highlight shows the current state; acceptance requires halting in an accepting state with all input consumed.
+Your turn.
+Click “Add state” and drop a few nodes on the canvas.
+Choose a start, toggle which states accept, and wire them together with transitions.
+Do not worry about getting it right on the first try; half the fun is watching your machine do something unexpected and figuring out why.
+Enter an input string and step through.
+The highlight shows where the machine is; acceptance means ending in an accepting state with all input consumed.

 Parts: $Q$ = your states; $\Sigma$ = symbols you use in transitions; $\delta$ = your arrows; $q_0$ = start; $F$ = states you toggled to accept.